Hello Planning Mashers!

 Do you want to easily flip through your journal?
-Use some washi tape to create little dividers.
+Use some washi tape to create little tabs.

 Cut a piece of washi tape and stick around ⅓ of it to a page.
 Then fold the tape and stick it to the other side of the page.

 This will create a small little flap coming out of your pages, so the marked page will always stand out and it will be easy to find.